a7xr/dvl_java/README.md

-# db_study
-my db

-this repo should be in
+this should be in
-/etc/mysql
+/root/eclipse_workspace/